Market Driven Irrigation Horticulture (MDIH) Land and Gender Activity

 Project Timeframe

-May 2024 - April 2029
+May 2024 - April 2029 *NB project was terminated in December 2026

 Project Narrative

-The Lesotho 2 Compact is an agreement between the US government-funded Millenium Challenge Corporation (MCC) and the Kingdom of Lesotho (GoL).
-It constitutes a $US300 million programme to address binding constraints to economic growth in Lesotho.
-The Lesotho 2 compact consists of three projects designed to combat constraints to economic growth by either strengthening private sector participation and/or by improving government coordination, capacity and execution.
+The Lesotho II Compact was an agreement between the US government-funded Millenium Challenge Corporation (MCC) and the Kingdom of Lesotho (GoL).
+It was a $US300 million programme to address binding constraints to economic growth in Lesotho.
+The Lesotho II compact consisted of three projects designed to combat constraints to economic growth by either strengthening private sector participation and/or by improving government coordination, capacity and execution.

-The Lesotho Land and Gender activity (L&G Activity), supports the Lesotho Millennium Challenge Account-II (MCA-Lesotho II) to meet the objectives of the Market Driven Irrigation Horticulture (MDIH) Project within the Lesotho 2 Compact.
+The Lesotho Land and Gender activity (L&G Activity), supported the Lesotho Millennium Challenge Account-II (MCA-Lesotho II) to meet the objectives of the Market Driven Irrigation Horticulture (MDIH) Project within the Lesotho 2 Compact.
 The MDIH project aims to increase rural incomes related to commercial horticulture, including for women, youth and the rural poor, and to establish a sustainable and inclusive model of irrigation, water and land resource management.
-It involves the construction of irrigation infrastructure and the attraction of commercial farmers to collaborate with local smallholder farmers to produce high-value crops and build strong value chains in four scheme areas – Tsoili Tsoili, Manka, Likhakeng (all three in Leribe District) and Phamong (Mohale’s Hoek district).
-To this end, the MDIH Project is dependent upon the identification of one or more commercial anchor farmers.
-Specifically, a key condition prior to working in the four schemes and construction of the irrigation infrastructure is that the MCA-Lesotho II identifies a commercial investor (i.e. anchor farmer) willing to invest in the irrigation scheme.
+It involved the construction of irrigation infrastructure and the attraction of commercial farmers to collaborate with local smallholder farmers to produce high-value crops and build strong value chains in four scheme areas – Tsoili Tsoili, Manka, Likhakeng (all three in Leribe District) and Phamong (Mohale’s Hoek district).
+To this end, the MDIH Project was dependent upon the identification of one or more commercial anchor farmers.
+Specifically, a key condition prior to working in the four schemes and construction of the irrigation infrastructure was that the MCA-Lesotho II identified a commercial investor (i.e. anchor farmer) willing to invest in the irrigation scheme.

 Key Services Provided